revel/revel/manual/concepts.md

 ***

-A **Controller** is any type that embeds `rev.Controller` (directly or indirectly).
+A **Controller** is any type that embeds `revel.Controller` (directly or indirectly).

 Typically:
 <pre class="prettyprint lang-go">
 type AppController struct {
-  *rev.Controller
+  *revel.Controller
 }
 </pre>

-(Currently `rev.Controller` must be embedded as the first type in your struct)
+(Currently `revel.Controller` must be embedded as the first type in your struct)

-The `rev.Controller` is the context for the request.
+The `revel.Controller` is the context for the request.
 It contains the request and response data.
 Please refer to [the godoc](../docs/godoc/controller.html#Controller) for the full story, but here is the definition (along with definitions of helper types):